 I am a postdoctoral research associate at the Oxford Mathematical Institute, working with Professor Renaud Lambiotte on modeling multi-way interaction data on networks.
 In December 2021 I earned my PhD in Network Science at the Northeastern University Network Science Institute, where I was advised by Professor Tina Eliassi-Rad and specialized in the analysis of higher-order sequential correlations in network data.
 Prior to joining the Institute in 2016, I completed a BS in Computer Science and Applied Mathematics with a minor in Philosophy at the State University of New York at Albany, where I conducted research on load balancing in cellular networks and unsupervised transmitter detection in wireless frequency spectrum data, under the supervision of Prof. Petko Bogdanov and Prof. Mariya Zheleva.

 You can find a copy of my CV here and my Google Scholar page here.
-I am also a freelance writer on science, politics, and more; you can find clips on my Writing page.
+I have also written for a general audience on science, politics, and more; you can find clips on my Writing page.

 My research falls at the intersection of network science, data mining and machine learning.
-In particular, my research seeks to identify and understand “higher-order” patterns in network data.
+In particular, my work seeks to identify and understand “higher-order” patterns in network data.
 This includes both the structure of group interactions (usually modeled with hypergraphs), as well as sequential patterns and dependencies in network data, such as passenger movement through public transit systems, goods through logistics networks, or users navigating the Web.
-I am also interested in using machine learning to improve partially observed (sampled) network data, as well as the limitations of machine learning in solving network problems.
+I am also interested in evolutionary game theory and studying the co-evolution of group interaction networks with evolutionary game dynamics to help understand both the dynamic and structural features of important phenomenon, especially altruistic cooperation.
+Finally, some of my early work used machine learning to improve partially observed (sampled) network data and I remain interested in the limitations of machine learning for solving network problems.

 The best way to find my publications is through my Google Scholar page.